MatthewGerber/rlai/docs/ch_Environments.md

 ```
 ### [rlai.environments.robocode.RobocodeEnvironment](https://github.com/MatthewGerber/rlai/tree/master/src/rlai/environments/robocode.py#L22)
 ```
 Robocode environment.
-The official Java implementation of Robocode runs alongside the current environment, and a
+The Java implementation of Robocode runs alongside the current environment, and a specialized
-    specialized robot implementation on the Java side makes TCP calls to the present Python class to exchange action and state information.
+    robot implementation on the Java side makes TCP calls to the present Python class to exchange action and state information.
 ```